-Machine vision is incorporated into the AUV through the use of independently housed Point Grey machine vision cameras.
-The cameras are affordable and offer an easy to use USB interface to the video stream.
-As of 2012, the machine vision cameras now facilitate color corrective lenses to compensate for color loss at depth.
+Upgraded machine vision cameras are incorporated into the AUV.
+The compact IDS uEye machine vision cameras are housed in independent pressure vessels.
+The cameras offer an easy to use USB interface, wide field of view, and rich application programming interface.
+The camera housing includes color corrective lenses to compensate for color loss at depth.
 The decision to design a separate pressure vessel for each camera is beneficial since both the number and location of cameras is freely adaptable up to the limit of the number of USB connections exposed by the main hull, presently 5.
-This can be increased, however, through the use of an external hub, discussed in a later section.
-Figure 11 shows a single camera assembled camera housing.
+Figure 11 shows a computer rendering of an assembled camera housing.
 The configuration in Figure 1 demonstrates the positioning of two cameras, one forward facing and one downward facing.